 6 rebounders worth buying + video

-How to switch the field
+How to play out of the back

 Practice these 2 main ways!